defaultxr/xr-abstractions/README.md

 `sbox` - box abstraction used by `boxseq` and `pattseq`.

-`seqfill` - abstraction used by `drumseq`'s "e" command.
+`seqfill` - abstraction used by `drumseq`'s "e" command. might remove this in the future.

 `srush` - "snare rush" abstraction. might redo this to make it simpler.

 `stack` - a stack. you can push things onto the stack or pop them off of it.
+WIP.

 `taptempo` - tap or send bangs to get the tempo.